MarcoCaamal/Other-PHP-Framework/docs/en/views-templating.md

 The LightWeight views and templates system allows you to separate your application's presentation logic from business logic.
 LightWeight uses the "LightEngine" template engine, a lightweight and efficient implementation designed specifically for this framework, offering a perfect balance between simplicity and power.

+## Template Fallback System

+LightWeight includes a template fallback system that allows the framework to automatically search for views in multiple locations.
+When you request a view, the engine will:

+1. First check the configured views directory (typically `resources/views`)
+2. If the view is not found, it will look in the default templates directory (`/templates/default/views`)

+This fallback mechanism applies to both standard views and layouts, ensuring that your application always has access to essential templates for error pages, welcome screens, and other common components.

+The fallback system is especially useful for:
+- Displaying polished error pages without having to create them yourself
+- Providing a welcome page for new projects
+- Ensuring that system messages and notifications have consistent styling

 ## Basic Concepts

 ### Directory Structure